Can You Trust a Retirement Calculator?

 • Inflation.
 Another area is inflation, which also can’t be estimated for 30+ years into the future with any degree of confidence or accuracy.
 Even so-called experts struggle with forecasting inflation over much shorter terms.
 This is incredibly important because small changes in the inflation assumption will produce dramatic changes in your retirement savings needs.

 • Other income sources.
-Some retirement calculators may not factor in government superannuation, passive income from sources such as property investment, or other benefits for those fortunate enough to have them – such as GSF (Government Superannuation Fund).
+Some retirement calculators do not factor in government superannuation ("the pension"), passive income from sources such as rent from property investment, or other benefits for those fortunate enough to have them – such as GSF (Government Superannuation Fund).

 To avoid the issues with assumptions, you should avoid retirement calculators that limit your flexibility to change assumptions.
 The most obvious example is any calculator that has a built-in investment return function based on how investment markets have historically performed.
-This is especially the case over the last 10 or so years, as investment returns over that period have been much higher than most commentators expect over the next decade.
+This is especially the case over the last 15 or so years, as investment returns over that period have been much higher than most commentators expect over coming years.

 2. They Cause Complacency – When the Calculator Shows You’ll Receive a Huge Sum